QuentinLetourneur/Let-it-bin/README.md

-Only needed if you start from raw reads or reads from which contaminant have been removed --nb_samples [INT] Number of samples you are using --out [PATH] Directory were will be stored the results of the pipeline --sim_data [CHAR] Can be either T (Default) or F. Will change the execution of the pipeline depending on the analysed data (simulated or not).
+Only needed if you start from raw reads or reads from which contaminant have been removed --nb_samples [INT] Number of samples you are using --out [PATH] Directory were will be stored the results of the pipeline --sim_data [CHAR] Can be either F (Default) or T. Will change the execution of the pipeline depending on the analysed data (simulated or not).
   --cpus [INT] Number of cpus used for task with multiprocessing (Default 4) --min_contigs_length [INT] Minimum contigs length in base to be passed to binning programms (Default 1000) --nb_ref [INT] If you use simulated data specify the total number of different genomes present in the samples